lambda-fairy/gensokyo/README.md

 You can then test the result using any reputable UEFI implementation.
 If you're using [VirtualBox][virtualbox], be sure to tick the "Enable EFI" option in the settings.

 [virtualbox]: https://www.virtualbox.org/

+## Documentation

+The code includes a tiny bit of documentation.
+To read it, run `make doc` and browse `target/x86_64-efi-pe/doc`.